-Status Quo (current strengths/ weaknesses, current state of adaptation response)

-- Farmers hold important knowledge about their land and practices. - Farmers tend to plan for the normal, but less so for the unexpected. - There are variable responses to adaptation across sectors and regions. - Some communities are better able to adapt than others. - Diversification and reaching across silos is becoming more common in the face of climate change. - Mental health is a key issue.
+Status Quo (current strengths/ weaknesses, current state of adaptation response) Future Focus (informed by Growing Kai Under Increasing Dry) Farmers hold important knowledge about their land and practices.
+Farmers will be the ones to implement land- based adaptation strategies, both in the shorter and longer terms.
+They should be supported to change, not punished.
+Farmers tend to plan for the normal, but less so for the unexpected.
+There are variable responses to adaptation across sectors and regions.
+Farmers and growers are best to focus on carrying out incremental adaptations, while also providing advice on systems and Some communities are better able to adapt than others. transformational adaptations that require higher level input.
+Diversification and reaching across silos is becoming more common in the face of climate change. • Mental health is a key issue.